 The Sanctuary sound system includes a "loop" that can be accessed by switching hearing aids to the "T" position.
 Be sure to sit in the Sanctuary and not in the Foyer or Wolk Family Center areas.
 Sign language interpreters are located on the right side of the Bimah (as you face it).

 TBK is now using the new Reform High Holy Day Prayer book, Mishkan HaNefesh.
 This book is printed in two volumes: one with a gold cover for Rosh HaShana and one with a silver cover for Yom Kippur.
 Large print prayer books are available from an usher.
-The Feinbloom Library has some copies of this book for you to borrow if you wish to follow along with the services from home.
+We have copies of this book for you to borrow if you wish to follow along with the services from home.

 To support the change to the new books and to dedicate a set of prayer books in memory or in honor of people of your choice, click here.